SciProgCentre/visionforge/README.md

 - Event display such as particle tracks, etc.
 - Scales up to few hundred thousands of elements
 - Camera move, rotate, zoom-in and zoom-out
-- Object tree with property editor
+- Scene graph as an object tree with property editor
 - Settings export and import
 - Multiple platform support

 ## About DataForge